Proposal of a quantum version of active particles via a nonunitary quantum walk: Introduction

+We note here the fact that although the main stream of classical active matter research has focused on many-body systems as the active matter, there are several important studies on one-body systems, namely, the active particle; for instance, an active Brownian particle (cf.~Ref.~\cite{Schweitzer98,Ghosh21,Romanczuk12,Bechinger16}) and an active Ornstein Uhlenbeck particle (cf.~Ref.~\cite{Szamel14,Martin21}) have also been reported.
+Some models of the active particle constitute building blocks of many-body systems, namely, the active matter.
+Our bottom-up approach is motivated by this fact; similar to studies on classical active particles, we start with a one-body system and aim to eventually study quantum active matter, introducing interactions between the particles.

-We believe that the following two points are essential properties for a system to be an active matter: (i) energy nor momentum are not conserved and (ii) kinetic motion depends on particles' internal states.
-The energy non-conservation results in temporally inhomogeneous dynamics, such as decay and growth, whereas the momentum non-conservation results in spatially inhomogeneous dynamics, such as a pair of birds meeting up and flying along together.
+Let us consider a diagram shown in Table~\ref{tab1}.
+We believe that the following three properties are essential for a system to be an active matter: \begin{enumerate} {(\roman{enumi})} \item particles take up energy from the environment to drive themselves, and hence the energy is not conserved in general; \item the momentum is not conserved due to self-driving and the breaking of the law of action and reaction (not due to spatial randomness); \item the kinetic motion depends on the internal states of the particles. \end{enumerate} Energy nonconservation results in temporally inhomogeneous dynamics, such as decay and growth, whereas momentum nonconservation, which is equivalent to the breakdown of the law of action and reaction, results in spatially inhomogeneous dynamics, such as a pair of birds meeting up and flying together.
+We define distinctive symmetry classes of quantum active matter by updating non-Hermitian, energy nonconservative quantum models into the new realm of momentum nonconservation.

+Let us mention the essential differences between quantum active matter systems and autonomous quantum systems.
+One significant difference is nonconservation of the norm; since quantum active matter systems are open systems, their dynamics are nonunitary, resulting in nonconservation of the norm, whereas the norm is generally conserved in autonomous quantum systems, whose dynamics are unitary.
+Another difference is whether systems reach steady states.
+Autonomous quantum systems usually exhibit decay processes, which lead systems to steady states, and the static properties of such systems are often studied, while quantum active matter systems remain nonequilibrium; in fact, active systems should always be in nonequilibrium by definition.

+In the present work, to find a minimal model of quantum active matter, we define a quantum active particle as a one-particle non-Hermitian quantum system that exhibits real-time evolution in a fully quantum range without external manipulation, as in Ref.~\cite{Zheng23}, using discrete-time quantum walks~\cite{Aharonov93,Meyer96,Farhi98,Ambainis12,Asaka21}.
+Since the quantum walk does not show any stochasticity of classical random walks and does not have any classical limits, neither does our model.
 In our quantum active-matter model, internal states that are strongly correlated with the environment dominate the system dynamics.
-Strong correlation with the environment makes the system open and non-Hermitian without energy conservation.
-One notable point of our model is that we break the momentum conservation deliberately.
-Hence our system evolves differently from the cases of ordinary non-Hermitian quantum mechanics (see Table~\ref{tab1}).
+A strong correlation with the environment makes the system open and non-Hermitian with no energy conservation.